Fair Mobility Festival: inclusive movement for all!

 Evening: Research and funding session

-• 15:00–18:00: Research and funding session at Planungswerkstatt: Pitching new project ideas and exploring collaborations for fair mobility transitions.
+• 14:30–18:00: Research and funding session at Planungswerkstatt: Pitching new project ideas and exploring collaborations for fair mobility transitions or defining research gaps.

 Register for day 2, here.